 Advanced Text Tools

 Data can be imported from a huge range of other design programs using a variety of industry standard file formats.
-These include DXF, EPS, AI as well as PDF files (if they contain vector data).
+These include DXF, EPS, AI, SVG and SKP (SketchUp) as well as PDF files.
 Once imported, the program has a wide range of tools to make working with this data as efficient as possible.

 A very important set of tools are those used to identify duplicate vectors and identify and rejoin open vectors.
-These tool can save an enormous amount of time when working with poor quality data in getting it ready to machine.
+These tools can save an great deal of time when working with poor quality data to get it ready to machine.

-As well as importing data from other programs the software also offers the ability to export your data in either DXF, EPS or AI file formats.
-This feature is very important if you need to share data with your customer in order that they can use it to plan a layout or installation.
+As well as importing vectors from other programs the software also offers the ability to export your data in either DXF, EPS or AI file formats.
+This feature is very important if you need to share data with a customer in order that they can use it to plan a layout or installation.